DeCordova Sculpture Park and Museum: History

+In 2023, the museum building was closed to permit an upgrade to its HVAC (Heating, Ventilation, and Air Conditioning) systems, which was expected to last for two to three years.
+The outdoor sculpture park remains open.

 Architecture

 The New England architect John Quincy Adams designed the extensive renovations that transformed Julian de Cordova's mansion into a public museum prior to its opening in 1950.
 The lower floors housed galleries, while the third floor offered studio art classes.
 The School attracted hundreds of students, eventually overwhelming the limited space within the Museum.
 In 1966, deCordova constructed a complex of four studio buildings to accommodate its expanded educational programs and meet the equipment standards of a professional art studio.
 In the early 1980s, the Museum consolidated and renovated two existing buildings to form administrative offices for the School and its outreach programs.

 In 1998, the institution completed the New Century Campaign for deCordova, an $8 million effort to upgrade its building.
 Kallmann McKinnell & Wood modernized and expanded deCordova’s educational facilities to include a new studio, a store, and a gallery dedicated to exhibitions by School instructors and students.
 The Museum’s exhibition space was expanded with a 20,000 square foot addition and a roof terrace to provide views of the Park.
 The main galleries were renovated to install a climate control system, a café, and a library.